“All the works of man have their origin in creative fantasy.” – C.G. Jung

 Meanwhile, on the other side of the planet, pharaohs and gods rule in Egypt upon the River Nile.
-Across the wide, uncharted world it is an age of immortals – gods who, men believe, will… Read more
+Across the wide, uncharted world it is an age of immortals – gods who, men believe, will live and rule forever.… Read more

 “I want to build a clock that ticks once a year.
 The century hand advances once every one hundred years, and the cuckoo comes out on the millennium.
 I want the cuckoo to come out every millennium for the next 10,000 years…” – Danny Hillis

 The idea of a clock that ticks for 10,000 years has sci-fi action thriller written all over it.
 Here’s the concept: Sometime in the future, a party of hikers comes across a crack in the side of a desert mountain in what was once eastern Nevada.
-They enter to find a hollowed-out chamber in… Read more
+They enter to find … Read more

 “I think of the self-actualizing man not as an ordinary man with something added, but rather as the ordinary man with nothing taken away.” – Abraham Maslow